 AA S 301: Asian Americans of Mixed Heritage Class

 Students produced storybooks about Asian Americans of Mixed Heritage to fundraise for a summer program serving children of mixed heritage.

-Students worked with the Chinese Progressive Association, NICOS, and the Community Youth Center to research the economic status of families living in single-room occupancy hotels.
+Students worked with the Asian American Recovery Services, Chinese Progressive Association, NICOS, and the Community Youth Center to research the economic status of families living in single-room occupancy hotels.

 AA S 595: Asian American Communities and Public Policy

 Students collected data on refugees from Burma and Bhutan, Mongolian undocumented families and residents of the Bayview Hunters Point; $350,000 in funds have been raised by using the data collected from this class to write strategic plans and grants.

 Explore Gator Resources

 To view the full course list, please visit Bachelor's Degree Pathway.

 To enroll in an AAS supervision course, a registration form is required.
 Please fill out and email completed forms to your instructor.
 Add codes will be released to you upon review/approval by your instructor.
 Be sure to use the add code to enroll in the class online before the add deadline.